-We have taken the broadest definition of hospitality, including not just hotels and catering but also tourism and leisure.
+We have taken the broadest definition of hospitality - hotels, catering, tourism and leisure.

-The hospitality and tourism industry is estimated to be worth about £110 billion annually to the UK economy (British Hospitality Association Hospitality Handbook 2009, see the BHA website).
-It employs about 7% of the workforce which is about 2 million people.
-In terms of government we are looked after by the Department for Culture, Media and Sport (DCMS) although there's input from the Department for Business Innovation and Skills (BSI) and others as well.
+The hospitality and tourism industry is estimated to be worth about £40.6 billion pounds annually to the UK economy (State of the Nation Report, 2013, from People1st).
+It employs about 7% of the workforce, which is about 2 million people.
+In terms of government, we are looked after by the Department for Culture, Media and Sport (DCMS) although there's input from the Department for Business Innovation and Skills (BIS) and others as well.

 The Institute of Hospitality (IoH), the British Hospitality Association (BHA) and People1st are all good sources of industry statistics.
-The 2009 BHA Hospitality Handbook says that there are about 263,000 outlets, divided principally into hotels (46,000, though a lot more are thought to be unregistered, for instance small bed-and-breakfast establishments), catering in education (34,500), pubs (50,000, down by 10% in 10 years) and restaurants, of which there are about 26,000 plus 30,000 cafes and takeaways.
+The 2013 State of the Nation Report says that there are about 181,500 businesses, divided principally into hotels (12,400, though a lot more are thought to be unregistered, for instance small bed-and-breakfast establishments), food and service management (20,600), pubs (52,000, down by 14% since 2008) and restaurants, of which there are about 75,600 including cafés and takeaways.
+There are also 500 visitor attractions and 3,500 events businesses.

-Some years are very good for the business although when we have a national economic crisis (or world recession, terrorist attack, very bad summer weather, for instance) this can have a widespread impact.
-In these circumstances people may travel less both within and to the UK, and so don't spend as much money, which means businesses can't afford as many staff.
+Some years are very good for business, although when we have a national economic crisis (or world recession, terrorist attack, very bad summer weather, for instance) this can have a widespread impact.
+People may travel less both within and to the UK, and so don't spend as much money, which means businesses can't afford as many staff.
 This results in unemployment or shortened hours, which in turn makes staff less willing to spend their own money on meals, travel, entertainment and so on.
 The whole economy suffers if hospitality activity is down.